batect/batect/docs/content/GettingStarted.md

          * We also mount `.gradle-cache` into the container as `/root/.gradle` - this allows Gradle to cache dependencies between builds, rather than downloading them on every single run.
 (You probably want to add this directory to your `.gitignore`.)
-         * We use `:cached` mode for the mounts to improve performance on OS X (see [this page](tips/Performance.md#io-performance) for more information).
+         * We use `:cached` mode for the mounts to improve performance on macOS (see [this page](tips/Performance.md#io-performance) for more information).
 This has no effect on other operating systems.
          * We disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html), as running it is pointless given that we create a new container for every run.